Attempted Robbery Charges Geelong

 In the end the prosecution came back to us to let us know they would be withdrawing all charges against our client.

 We were successful in this case because we were across the brief and were able to point out the prosecution deficiencies early and engage in meaningful negotiations which resulted in our client not having to stand trial and move on with his life.
-If you are facing robbery charges call an experienced criminal lawyer today.
+If you are facing robbery charges call our Geelong Criminal Lawyers, they are experts in the field.
+To attend one of our other 7 offices, please click the “Contact” page at the top right.